 The United States is a highly industrialized country.
-The industrial sector accounted for about one-third of the total U.S. energy consumption in 2016.
+The industrial sector accounted for about one-third of total U.S. energy consumption in 2017.

 Industry uses many energy sources

 The U.S. industrial sector uses a variety of energy sources including

 - Petroleum, such as distillate and residual fuel oils and hydrocarbon gas liquids